 The following types of projects are eligible for grants from the funds:

 1. Projects that educate power users in the Penelec or Met Ed region about renewable energy, the importance of energy conservation and/or energy conservation methods.

 2. Projects that will improve the environment within the Penelec or Met Ed service territory, relative to the transmission and distribution facilities of the company.
 These grants will be specifically limited to projects that propose to provide a public benefit from the use of the company's facilities.
-Applicants should not contact Metropolitan Edison directly regarding these projects, but should contact the Community Foundation.
+Applicants should not contact Metropolitan Edison or Pennsylvania Electric directly regarding these projects, but should contact the respective Community Foundation.

 3. Studies of the implementation of established or developing technologies (i.e. wind studies, methane quality studies) for projects to be situated in the Penelec or Met Ed region.
 Preference will be given to projects that, if feasible, are likely to be attractive investments from the fund.
 Grants made under this category are limited to $25,000 per applicant.
 It is anticipated that the majority of funds for such studies will come from other sources.